Handbook home

 Fees | Look up fees |

 This subject focuses on gene structure, function and regulation, which form the molecular basis of many important biological phenomena such as short-term organismal and cellular responses to rapid changes in environmental conditions and long-term controls of development.
 The molecular mechanisms underlying these phenomena are frequently exploited in biotechnology, medical and agricultural applications.
-The modern molecular techniques used to study these processes will be presented.
-The topics to be covered in this subject include prokaryotic and eukaryotic gene structure; action and regulation; genomic and recombinant DNA methodology; molecular genetic manipulation of a wide variety of organisms to generate defined changes in the genome; the cell cycle and developmental genetics.
+The topics covered in this subject include gene structure; genome organisation; regulation of gene expression by transcriptional, translational and post-translational control; and regulatory networks.
+These processes are presented in prokaryotes and eukaryotes, using examples in model organisms and humans.
+Understanding of these processes is considered in the context of significant historical genetic experiments and through the application of current molecular genetic and genomic techniques.

 Intended learning outcomes